Posted on: March 5, 2021

-The easiest solution is to instruct the patients to prepare a holding environment for themselves.
+The easiest solution is to instruct the patients to prepare a holding environment for themselves during their teletherapy appointment.
 It can be addressed simply by adding some items to your standard agreement.
-For example: “Please connect from a quiet room, with no interruptions, where your privacy is guaranteed.”
+For example: "Please connect from a quiet room, with no interruptions, where your privacy is guaranteed."
 One possible result of shifting the responsibility to the client might be that we encourage more adult coping skills and less regression.
 It can be an advantage or a disadvantage.

 The Disembodied Environment

 One part of our body is seen more clearly online: the face.
 We can see and identify facial expressions much better online than in-person because we see people close-up.
-If we train ourselves to be sensitive to facial expressions, we can get more information about patients through their faces than in our office.
+If we train ourselves to be sensitive to facial expressions, we can get more information about patients through their faces in a teletherapy session than in traditional therapy.

-Contrary to the common belief, the body is not absent in online relations.
+Contrary to the common belief, the body is not absent in video therapy.
 We still sense and feel our body, and the patients still sense theirs.
-It’s the body-to-body communication that is missing.
+It's the body-to-body communication that is missing.
 We can ask the patients to report their body sensations and in requesting that they move in the room (distance themselves from the screen or get closer to it) according to the changing circumstances and needs.
-As they use the sensorimotor approach, which focuses on the body and sensations, they offer many creative ways to overcome the absence of body interaction in online therapy.
+As they use the sensorimotor approach, which focuses on the body and sensations, they offer many creative ways to overcome the absence of body interaction in teletherapy.

 The Question of Presence

-One way of increasing presence is to use yourself more.
+One way of increasing your presence in teletherapy sessions is to use yourself more.
 More self-disclosure is helpful in creating presence.
 The appropriate kind of self-disclosure and transparency is about the here-and-now.
 Taking responsibilities for mistakes and for empathic failures is another way of increasing the presence of the therapist.
 You can also use your imagination and invite the patients to use theirs.

 The Dialogue of the Patient with Technology